ne-pearl/arrow-sea/deepnote/slides.md

 ## (1a) Graphical approach to marginal pricing

-1. Stack quantity-price offers pairs, ordered by price
+1. Stack quantity-price offer pairs, ordered by price
 2. Dispatch quantities to left of load
 3. Intercept of load and offer price sets marginal price